-The Company's Board of Directors consists of twelve members.
+The Company's Board of Directors consists of thirteen members.
 The Board is divided into three classes with three-year staggered terms, known as Class 1, Class 2 and Class 3.
-The Class 1 directors to be elected at this Annual Meeting will serve for three-year terms.
-The remaining Class 2 and Class 3 directors will continue to serve for one and two years, respectively, in order to complete their three-year terms.
+The Class 1 director to be elected at this Annual Meeting will serve for a two-year term.
+The Class 2 directors to be elected at this Annual Meeting will serve for three-year terms.
+The remaining Class 3 and Class 1 directors will continue to serve for one and two years, respectively, in order to complete their three-year terms.

-The Board of Directors fixed the number of directors in Class 1 at three and has nominated Robert W. Chappell, Roger C. Graham, Jr., and R. Joseph Landy for election as Class 1 directors to hold office for three-year terms to expire at the 2027 Annual Meeting of Shareholders or until their successors are duly elected and qualified.
+The Board of Directors has nominated John P. Painter II for election as a Class 1 director to hold office for a two-year term to expire at the 2027 Annual Meeting of Shareholders or when his successor is duly elected and qualified.
+The Board of Directors fixed the number of directors in Class 2 at four and has nominated Thomas E. Freeman, Christopher W. Kunes, Terry B. Osborne, and David Z. Richards, Jr. for election as Class 2 directors to hold office for three-year terms to expire at the 2028 Annual Meeting of Shareholders or until their successors are duly elected and qualified.
 All Board nominees are currently directors of the Company and the Bank.

-Director Gene Kosa, whose term expires in 2024, will retire at the 2024 Annual Meeting and therefore will not be standing for election.
+Director Alletta Schadler, whose term expires in 2025, will retire at the 2025 Annual Meeting and therefore will not be standing for election.